IndLaw/Blackjack_Modified/ReadMe.md

 ## Blackjack Modified

-An attempt to add npc players with different behaviors to this blackjack project.
+An attempt to add 5 npc players with different behaviors to this blackjack project.
 Learning experience for C#.
+May attempt to add features listed at the bottom.

 # Blackjack (C# .NET Core Console App)